Skip to main content

 VDP SeverityCVSS ScoreIRP SeverityInitial Response

-Critical9.0 - 10.0P0Immediate escalation to IT/Engineering management
+Critical9.0 - 10.0P0Immediate escalation to Elnora's security and engineering leadership

 Low0.1 - 3.9P3Scheduled for regular maintenance cycle